 Sara Gharibi, M.Psy., R.P.

 My approach is integrative and humanistic, tailored to each person’s unique needs.
-I draw from psychodynamic, attachment-based, and client-centred therapies, while incorporating Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Dialectical Behavioural Therapy (DBT).
-Grounded in an anti-oppressive framework, my goal is to offer a safe, supportive, and non-judgmental space where you feel seen, understood, and empowered.
+I draw from psychodynamic, attachment-based, and client-centred therapies, incorporating Internal Family Systems (IFS) and Dialectical Behavioural Therapy (DBT) where helpful.
+My goal is to offer a safe, supportive, and non-judgmental space where you feel seen, understood, and empowered to take up the space you deserve.

-I am a registered psychotherapist with a Master of Psychology from Adler Graduate Professional School and am currently pursuing a Doctor of Psychology degree.
+I am a Registered Psychotherapist (CRPO) with a Master of Psychology from Adler Graduate Professional School, where I am also completing my Doctor of Psychology (PsyD).

 I acknowledge that I live and work on the traditional lands of Indigenous peoples.
-I strive to honour their resilience, histories, and healing traditions by grounding my work in respect, cultural humility, and an anti-oppressive framework.
+I strive to honour their resilience, histories, and healing traditions by grounding my work in respect, cultural humility, and an anti-oppressive framework, one that also informs how I support clients navigating multicultural identity and belonging.

 I offer care in English, French, and Farsi, so you can express yourself in the language that feels most natural.